 The South West Coast Path is the UK's longest National Trail and one of the top ten walking routes in the world.
 It snakes, dips and rises continuously on its way through a staggering 1014km (630 miles) of pristine coastline, 450 miles of which is through nationally protected areas.
 It's a challenge too; walking the entire South West Coast Path is the equivalent to scaling Mount Everest four times!
 From towering cliffs to hidden coves, ghostly tin mines to lush subtropical wooded creeks.
 One minute a dramatic rock theatre hewn out of the cliffs, the next a prehistoric fossilized forest or a 20thC Art Deco Island Hotel.
 What sets The South West Coast Path apart from other trails is that around almost every corner is yet another surprise as you retrace the footsteps and histories of the tin miners, fisherman, smugglers, wreckers and the customs men who chased them.

-Holidays booked starting June 1st 2020 or later
+Holidays booked starting in May, June and July 2020

 Official Advice and Updates on travel to and within the UK

-As advised by the Government all our staff are now either self-isolating due to CoronaVirus or are working remotely to avoid any chance of spreading the virus to each other.
-We therefore are not able to staff the office phone line at this time but there are plenty of us working on emails and we will respond to any questions or issues that you email in to us on firstname.lastname@example.org
+Contacting Us - As advised by the Government all our staff are now either self-isolating due to Coronavirus or are working remotely to avoid any chance of spreading the virus to each other.
+We therefore are not able to staff the office phone line at this time.
+There are several of us working on emails and we will respond to any questions or issues that you email in to us on firstname.lastname@example.org

 Please continue to check back here for updates and also the South West Coast Path Association website which has a good summary of the current situation for those wanting to walk the path www.southwestcoastpath.org.uk/newsapp/article/347/

-Credit Notes - Credit Notes are non-transferable and will be emailed to the lead booker of your holiday along with confirmation that your holiday has been cancelled.
-If you want to rebook your holiday for later in the year or next season then you will able to do this with your credit note as soon as the restrictions are lifted and your holiday can be operated
+Credit Notes - Credit Notes are non-transferable and will be emailed to the lead booker of your holiday along with our confirmation that your holiday has been cancelled.
+If you want to rebook your holiday for later this year or next season then you will able to do this with your credit note as soon as the restrictions are lifted and your holiday can be operated.
+We normally start taking bookings in August for the following season, so if restrictions are lifted we will take rebookings from 1st August 2020 for you to take your walks in 2021/22 season.
+ABTOT have advised us that credit notes will be valid for their bond cover as long as your bookings are made by the 31st March 2021.
+You can still take your holiday later in 2021 /2022 and be covered as long as you have given us the dates for us to rebook by 31st March 2021.

 We will aim to book the same accommodation and activities of your original holiday once you give us the new dates for your walk.
-Please note we cannot guarantee the same accommodation or rooms will be available but if not we will offer an alternative of the same standard and we will advise you of the change.
-If you choose a holiday cheaper than your current booking, no refunds can be given.
+Please note we cannot guarantee the same accommodation or rooms will always be available but if any are not we will offer alternatives of the same standard for your new dates and we will advise you of the change.
+If you choose a holiday cheaper than your current booking we reserve the right not to refund the difference but will discuss this with your group at the time of rebooking.

 Keep an eye on the advice at the UK Foreign and Commonwealth Office or your Countries equivalent for up to date advice on any areas of the UK that have a travel exclusion or that your government is advising you to avoid.
 You will find the latest official advice from your Government on travel and staying healthy on these websites.